turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 ## Let's Talk about JavaScript

-Traditionally JavaScript is executed client-side, or in the browser on the consumers own computer.
+Traditionally JavaScript is executed client-side, or in the browser on the consumer's own computer.
 This is made possible by a browsers JavaScript Engine.
 Firefox's engine is called SpiderMonkey, and Chrome's is called V8.

 ### What is node.js?